TomasJohansson/crsTransformations-dotnet/docs/README.md

     // see more example code further down in this webpage
 ```

-# Adaptee libraries used by the three adapter libraries in the first release
+# Adaptee libraries used by the three adapter libraries (in the first release 1.0.0)
 * https://github.com/DotSpatial/DotSpatial
     (version 2.0.0-rc1)
 * https://github.com/NetTopologySuite/ProjNet4GeoAPI